Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 The Four Metrics That Matter

+Find it under Reports → Engagement → Overview.
 What “good” looks like: 55-65% for most Shopify stores.
-Above 70% is excellent.
-Below 50% is a problem.
+Above 70% is excellent, and below 50% is a problem.

-3. Pages Per Session (Views per Session in GA4) Where to find it: Reports → Engagement → Overview, or create a custom report
+Pages Per Session (Views per Session in GA4)

+Find it under Reports → Engagement → Overview, or create a custom report.
 What “good” looks like: 2-3 pages is average for ecommerce.
 4-5 is good.
 Anything above 5 means visitors are genuinely exploring your catalog.

 How to Compare Traffic Sources